 Iron Castle and Market

 After lunch, we had 3 hours to stroll around.
 We just had to cross the road and we were in the Wat Ratchanatdaram where stands the elegant and unique by its iron structure and pyramidal appearance the temple Loha Prasat (metal castle).
 After walking in the labyrinth on the ground floor and despite the 85 steps to climb we did it to the top where it says the shrine contains a relic of Buddha.
 Peaceful and nice view.
-There is a small colorful market at the back where you will find lots of supplies for temples, amulets, Hindu god and goddess, small and big Buddha statues and beautiful wax representation of revered Thai monks.
+There is a small colorful market at the back where you will find lots of supplies for temples, amulets, Hindu god and goddess, small and big Buddha statues and where there are also beautiful wax representations of revered monks.

 Maintenance fee 20 baht, free for children under 15